denisurusov/scrapbook/dag.functional.spec.md

 A mechanism that delivers data from the providers to the consumers, consisting of the following:

-- an API to accept data
+- an API to accept data from providers
 - a data store
 - an API to consume data
+- a way for data consumers to reject data

 "API" in this context refers to either push or pull delivery method